-The holiday season is illuminated by Christmas lights that come in all shapes, sizes, and colors.
+The holiday season is illuminated by different types of Christmas lights that come in all shapes, sizes, and colors.
 The bulb type, energy source, and design are all factors to consider before making your purchase.
 Armed with buying information, you're sure to twinkle, shine, and glow into the New Year.

 Common Christmas Bulb Types

-Both incandescent and LED (light emitting diode) bulbs are used in Christmas lights.
+Both incandescent and LED (light-emitting diode) bulbs are used in Christmas lights.
 They each have pros and cons.
+Incandescent lights can get warm while LED lights run cool.
+LED lights have a cool glow while incandescent lights have a warm glow.
+You need to decide which look you prefer.

 Incandescent bulbs are much brighter and cheaper than LED bulbs.
-In addition, there are more bulbs per light strand, which is why they have a more intense light glow.
+In addition, there are more bulbs per light strand that creates a more intense light glow.

 Do keep in mind, however, that incandescent bulbs can grow warm and, in some instances, even hot.
 This means the bulbs must be replaced more often and the threat of fire is greater.